 Payment and Financial Aid

 Where can students access the invoice or receipt for their program?

 Students can generate a program invoice and review their payment history in the ISA Student Portal, under the Payments and Charges section.
 If the home university will pay ISA directly, the Payments and Charges section will indicate this.
 Otherwise, payment is due to ISA by the final forms and payment due date.

 What forms of payment does ISA accept?
 Can we pay online?

 ISA accepts credit/debit card (Visa, MasterCard and Discover), personal check, cashier's check, or money order.
 Payment cannot be accepted over the phone, however payment can be made online via the ISA Student Portal or by submitting the ISA Credit Card Authorization Form.
 Please see the Payment Methods section of our website for a full list of payment options.

 What if the student is on financial aid?

 Yes.
 ISA offers scholarships and there are many outside study abroad scholarships that students can apply for as well.
 Click here to learn more about the different scholarship opportunities available.

 Yes.
-To arrange a payment plan, please contact the ISA office prior to the payment due date.
-There is a $150 fee and payment installments will be arranged, with the final payment due at least two weeks prior to the start date of the program.
+To arrange a payment plan, please contact your student's Program Manager or FinancialAid@studiesabroad.com prior to the payment due date.
+There is a $25 fee and payment installments will be arranged, with the final payment due no later than two weeks prior to the start date of the program.